Rajaraja III: State of the Chola kingdom

 For the rest of his reign Rajaraja had to depend heavily on Hoysala help.
 There was a continuous decrease in order within the kingdom and the disregard for the central control on the part of the feudatories increased.
 The extent of the kingdom over which Rajaraja had nominal control remained as during the times of Kulothunga III.

 Civil War and Succession

-Rajendra Chola III who succeeded Rajaraja Chola III to the Chola throne in 1246 CE was his brother and subsequent rival.
+Rajendra Chola III who succeeded Rajaraja Chola III to the Chola throne in 1246 was his brother and subsequent rival.
 Although Rajaraja III was still alive, Rajendra began to take effective control over the administration.
 The epigraphs of Rajendra Chola III indicate a civil war between Rajaraja III and himself which came to end with the former killing the latter and ascending the throne.
 Rajendra's inscriptions laud him as the "cunning hero, who killed Rajaraja after making him wear the double crown for three years".